PurdueCAM2Project/SE4ML/source/supervised/chapter_gradient.rst

 the output layer.

-Continue from the previous derivation, the output of the neuron :math:`y_i` depends on the values of the input layer, the weights between the input layer and the hidden layer, and the bias.
+Continue from the previous derivation, the output of the neuron :math:`y_j` depends on the values of the input layer, the weights between the input layer and the hidden layer, and the bias.
 To avoid confusion, here :math:`\psi`, instead of :math:`w`, is used to express the weight between the input and the hidden layer.

-How does the weight :math:`\psi_j` affects the error?
+How does the weight :math:`\psi_{i,j}` affects the error?
 We can apply the chain rule again:

 :math:`\frac{\partial E}{\partial \psi_{i,j}} = \frac{\partial
 }{\partial \psi_{i,j}} \underset{k=0}{\overset{t-1}{\sum}} \frac{1}{2}